 This lactation recipe is made with basic ingredients you likely have in the pantry (or can easily pick up at the store) and basically have no filler—each ingredient serves a specific purpose.

-- Rolled oats: Oatmeal provides fiber, B vitamins, and complex carbs for long-lasting energy.
-(They may also help to boost milk supply.)
+• Rolled oats: Oatmeal provides fiber, B vitamins, and complex carbs for long-lasting energy.
+(They are one of the ingredients believed to help to boost milk supply, according to places like CHOP.)

 Step-by-Step Instructions